Teaching & Student projects

 Currently none.

-Contact me or Dr. Santiago T. Puente if you would like to propose one.
+Contact me, Dr. Santiago T. Puente or Dr. Francisco Candelas if you would like to propose one.

 Past student projects: